congo-cc/congo-parser-generator/examples/json/README.md

 copying-pasting the JSON grammar to a new file and adding the extra bit for handling the comments.

-Both of these grammars make use of a couple of very new features in JavaCC 21.
+Both of these grammars make use of a couple of very new features in CongoCC.
 The first is a new option called <pre>DEFAULT_LEXICAL_STATE</pre>.
 The idea should actually be fairly self-explanatory.
 The purpose of this is that a grammar that is frequently INCLUDEd in other grammars defines its own default lexical state so that any TOKEN productions in it do not automatically clobber things defined in the including grammar.